Tue, Apr 10, 2018Event Details for ISDA Symposium® Brexit Register Now for ISDA Symposium® Brexit

 The consequences of the UK’s impending withdrawal from the EU is a hot topic which continues to reverberate through all major industries, both in the UK and on the continent.
 Although uncertainty remains rife across the board, prudent institutions have recognised the importance of early engagement and the benefits to be gained from proactive discourse.
 The potential for market disruption is particularly acute in the financial services sector.
 To combat this, ISDA has penned a set of responses to certain frequently asked questions (FAQs) which continue to evolve in conjunction with developments on the political and legal horizon.
 Another recent paper published by ISDA addresses the thorny issue of CCP location, which has potentially serious practical and systemic implications.
 ISDA has also submitted a response letter to the proposed regulation about supervision of CCPs and a location policy.
-In this breakfast briefing we will gather a number of experts to discuss these topics and the various corollary questions and considerations to be posed to regulators, political bodies and market participants.
+In this morning briefing we will gather a number of experts to discuss these topics and the various corollary questions and considerations to be posed to regulators, political bodies and market participants.

 8:00 AM Registration and Continental Breakfast

 8:30 AM Welcoming Remarks Peter Werner

 8:45 AM Legal and Documentation Issues – Impact of Brexit on Legal Agreements Mark Brown, Peter Werner

 - Status update on EU/UK negotiations